placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

 - To access to backend business microservices, the client goes through a ***kong-api-gateway***

-# Kong object creation using Konga-dashbboard
+# kong object creation using konga-ui

 - to manager kong objects using konga-dashoboard, we connect to konga-dashboard: **http://localhost:8686**.
-- we create connection to Kong Admin API: **http://kong-api-gateway:8001**.
+- we create connection to kong admin api: **http://kong-api-gateway:8001**.
-- via the kong-dashboard we can configure: create services, routes, plugins, consumers, etc.
+- via kong-dashboard we configure: services, routes, plugins, consumers, credentials.

 ## expoded endpoints by microservices

-After creating kong objects ing Kong-dashboard, we access to endepoints via kong api gateway
+- after deploying into k8s cluster the kong-api-gateway in declarative mode, we access to endpoints via kong api gateway as follows:

 kong-api-gateway url: **http://192.168.49.2:30800/**